toorisrael/cs2-cvarlist/cvarlist.md

 sv_unlockedchapters | a | Default: 1<br>Highest unlocked game chapter.
 sv_unpause_on_console_close | a | Default: false<br>1 = Unpause the game when pressing ~ to close the console.
 0 = Leave the game paused.
-sv_update_animgraph_movement_in_finish | sv, cl, rep, cheat | Default: true<br>Whether we should update animgraph movement in FinishMove. sv_use_pvs_cache | sv | Default: false<br>
+sv_update_animgraph_movement_in_finish | sv, cl, rep, cheat | Default: true<br>Whether we should update animgraph movement in FinishMove. sv_use_hi_pri_context_switch_time | sv, cl, rep, release | Default: 1<br>+use search behaves as though high priority items are usable for this long after they become unusable to avoid players accidentally performing a different action. sv_use_pvs_cache | sv | Default: false<br>
 sv_usenetworkvars |  | Default: true<br>Use networkvar system.
 sv_usercmd_custom_random_seed | sv, release | Default: false<br>When enabled server will populate an additional random seed independent of the client